Table of Contents

 The cortex has distinct pathology and expression depending upon each layer.

-The zona glomerulosa can present with primary pathology such as idiopathic adrenal nodular hyperplasia, adrenocortical carcinoma and adenoma.
+The zona glomerulosa can present with primary pathologies such as idiopathic adrenal nodular hyperplasia, adrenocortical carcinoma, and adenoma.
 Secondarily, it can present with renal artery stenosis and renin tumors.

 Investigative tests are to check urine for vanillylmandelic acid (VMA) from the breakdown of epinephrine and norepinephrine.
-Treatment with α-blockers and β-blockers is for symptom relief and will be followed by surgical resection of the tumor.
+Treatment with α-blockers and β-blockers is for symptom relief and a safe anesthetic induction, followed by surgical resection of the tumor.

 In pediatric patients, neuroblastoma is the third most common pediatric cancer (ALL being the first).
 Neuroblastoma accounts for 15 % of all pediatric cancer deaths.
-It also originates from neural crest and can be found in the adrenal medulla and sympathetic chain.
+It also originates from the neural crest and can be found in the adrenal medulla and sympathetic chain.